 Swiss ex-banker pleads to helping US tax evaders

-ALEXANDRIA, Va.
-(AP) — A former Swiss banker has pleaded guilty to his role in a fraud scheme that prosecutors say helped U.S. taxpayers hide as much as $3 billion in assets from the IRS.
+ALEXANDRIA, Virginia (AP) — A former Swiss banker pleaded guilty Wednesday to his role in a fraud scheme that prosecutors say helped U.S. taxpayers hide as much as $3 billion in assets from the IRS, the U.S. tax collector.

-Fifty-six-year-old Andreas Bachmann, a Swiss citizen, is one of eight former employees of Zurich-based Credit Suisse to be charged back in 2011.
+Andreas Bachmann, 56, a Swiss citizen, is one of eight former employees of Zurich-based Credit Suisse to be charged back in 2011.
 He is the first to be arrested and plead guilty.
+All eight were living in Switzerland, which has been unwilling to extradite, but Bachmann agreed to come to the U.S. and strike a plea deal.
+The plea hearing was scheduled several weeks ago, and he was arrested Tuesday in Alexandria.

-In court papers, Bachmann admitted traveling twice a year to the United States to meet with clients who maintained secret Swiss accounts as a means of avoiding U.S. taxes.
+In court papers, Bachmann admitted traveling twice a year to the United States as an employee of a Credit Suisse subsidiary to meet with clients who maintained secret Swiss accounts as a means of avoiding U.S. taxes.
+He would show clients their account statements, and if they asked for a copy he would ask them, “Do you really want to keep the statement?” and suggest that keeping physical records of the account in the U.S. was a risk.